 - Complete a Free Application for Federal Student Aid (FAFSA) or Renewal Application.
 You can submit the form online or pick up a paper copy in the Financial Aid Office.

 - Be a United States citizen or an eligible non-citizen.

 - Be admitted to or enrolled in an eligible major at the College.

 - Be making Satisfactory Academic Progress (SAP) as defined by the College.

 - Not owe a refund on a federal student grant or be in default on a federal student loan.

 A federally mandated formula calculates the expected family contribution from information on your FAFSA, such as taxed and untaxed income, family size, number of dependents in college, savings and investments.
 The expected family contribution is always computed from a base-year income.
 If there has been a significant change in your family's income or resources since the base calendar year, you can complete a financial aid appeal for a possible adjustment to your expected family contribution.

 Cost of Education

 When computing financial aid eligibility, the first figure used in the equation is the cost of education.
-The Financial Aid Office determines the estimated amount it will cost you to attend the College for a standard academic year (see standard COA detailed below).
+The Financial Aid Office determines the estimated amount it will cost you to attend the College for a standard academic year (see the 2016/2017 Cost of Attendance (COA) below).
 You should determine your own approximate cost of education based on your program of study.
 The tuition and fees page can be used a guide for this purpose.